+The experiments were performed on multiple regression and classification datasets.
+Regression experiments were performed on six data sets (Airfoil, Aquatic, Building, Concrete, Real Estate, and Wine) from the UCI Machine Learning Repository \cite{uci}.

-We used a benchmark breast histopathology data set \cite{mooney_b_2017} which is highly biased towards one class. \\ Further details on these data sets and the pre-processing steps used here are provided in Appendix~\ref{app:dataset}.
+For classification two data sets are considered: the CIFAR-10 data set \cite{krizhevsky2009learning} and a histopathology data set \cite{janowczyk2016deep,cruz2014automatic,mooney_b_2017}.
+To demonstrate the effectiveness of regularisation, varying levels of Gaussian noise were added to the normalized CIFAR-10 data set for training, validation, and testing.
+We also used a histopathology data set which is highly biased towards one class.\\ Further details on these data sets and the pre-processing steps used here are provided in \ref{app:dataset}.

-\subsection{Hyperparameter optimisation and network Architecture}
+\subsection{Hyperparameter optimisation and network architecture}

+Regression experiments on multiple datasets are conducted following the framework of \citep{wan2020f,li2016renyi}.
+The network architecture is a single layer with 50 hidden units and a ReLU activation function.
+We assume the priors to be Gaussians $p \sim \mathcal{N}(0, I)$ and 100 MC approximations are used to calculate the NLL part of the loss function for the KL and JS-G divergence-based losses, and 10 MC samples are used to evaluate the JS-A divergence based loss.
+The likelihood function is Gaussian with noise parameter $\sigma$ which is also learned along with the parameters of the network.
+Six datasets (Airfoil, Aquatic, Building, Concrete, Real Estate, and Wine) are evaluated and they are split into 90\% and 10\% for training and testing respectively.
-Hyperparameters for all the networks considered here are chosen through hyperparameter optimization.
-A Tree-structured Parzen Estimator (TPE) algorithm \cite{bergstra2011algorithms} is used here which is a sequential model-based optimization approach.
-In this approach, models are constructed to approximate the performance of hyperparameters based on historical measurements.
-New hyperparameters are chosen based on this model to evaluate performance.
-A python library Hyperopt \cite{bergstra2013making} is used to implement this optimization algorithm over a given search space.
-Data is split into a training set and a validation set as explained in Appendix~\ref{app:dataset}.
-An optimization is performed to maximize the validation accuracy for different hyperparameter settings of the network.
-The results of the hyperparameter optimization are given in Appendix~\ref{app:hyperres}.

-The architecture of all the networks used in this work follows the ResNet-18 V1 model \cite{he2016deep} without the batch normalization layers.
-The network parameters are initialized with the weights of ResNet-18 trained on the Imagenet data set\cite{krizhevsky2012imagenet}.
+Hyperparameters of the networks used for classification are chosen through hyperparameter optimization.
+It is performed using a Tree-structured Parzen Estimator (TPE) algorithm \cite{bergstra2011algorithms} to maximize the validation accuracy for different hyperparameter settings of the network.
+Further details and the results of the hyperparameter optimization are given in \ref{app:hyperres}.
+The architecture of the networks used for classification follows the ResNet-18 V1 model \cite{he2016deep} without the batch normalization layers.
+The network parameters are initialized with the weights of ResNet-18 trained on the Imagenet data set \cite{krizhevsky2012imagenet}.